 Preview version software should not be used for production databases or for databases that need to persist beyond the limited preview period.
 Note that preview databases and their associated resources (including backups) are terminated automatically at the conclusion of the preview period.
 Oracle will notify customers prior to the conclusion of the preview period regarding the end date of the preview.

 Any existing Autonomous Database (including those provisioned with preview version software) can be cloned using a preview version of Autonomous Database.
 However, preview version databases cannot be cloned using the regular (general-availability) Autonomous Database software.

-See Creating an Autonomous Database for details on provisioning a preview version of Autonomous Database.
+See Creating an Autonomous Database on Shared Exadata Infrastructure for details on provisioning a preview version of Autonomous Database.

 Oracle Database Versions for Autonomous Database with Shared Exadata Infrastructure

 Depending on the region where you provision or clone your database, Autonomous Database supports one or more Oracle Database versions.

 Always FreeAutonomous Databases supports only a single Oracle Database version.
 See Overview of the Always Free Autonomous Database for more information.